sefinek24/Sefinek-Blocklist-Collection/info/block/Hate and junk.md

 13. 📲 **Take a break from social media and the Internet.**
 If you find yourself feeling overwhelmed or stressed by the negativity online, it's okay to take a break.
 Give yourself time to disconnect and recharge, and focus on activities that bring you joy and positivity.

 > 🌟 **Note:**
-> Remember, we all have a role to play in creating a safer and more inclusive online space.
+> Let's remember that we all have a role to play in creating a safer and more inclusive online space.
-> By taking these steps, we can help to prevent the spread of hate and discrimination online, and promote greater understanding and respect for all.
+> By taking these steps, we can help prevent the spread of hate and discrimination online and promote greater understanding and respect for everyone.

 ## 🐈 Thank you for reading
 If you're interested in using [Pi-hole](../What%20is%20Pi-hole.md) to block unwanted domains, you can find a complete list of blocklists [here](../../List.md).